LOSS Community Services brings together a community of loss survivors who learn from and support one another.

 JoJo has advocated for mental health awareness since she lost a close friend to suicide in 2015 and began to address her own struggles with depression.
 When her mom died by suicide in 2020, JoJo became fully devoted to furthering the conversations around suicide, grief, and mental health.
 She started volunteering with LOSS in 2021 and joined the LOSS staff in 2022.

 JoJo has a Bachelor of Science in Electrical and Computer Engineering from Ohio State University.
 She previously spent several years at Honda as an electrical engineer and engineering coordinator, focused on optimizing manufacturing processes, robot automation, and safety policies.
-JoJo is a volunteer companion for ViaQuest Hospice and enjoys crafting in her free time.
-JoJo lives in Marysville with her husband and two cats, Buttons and Bagel, (and many unfinished craft projects).
+JoJo enjoys crafting and playing video games in her free time.
+JoJo lives in Marysville with her husband, newborn son, and two cats, Buttons and Bagel, (and many unfinished craft projects).

 Born at a very young age, Alex has always been interested in art and design, and he spent much of his early years independently pursuing this passion.
 Rather than going to art school, he taught himself graphic design, web design and how to draw, because art school is a scam and he isn’t made of money.
 Now he’s a double black belt in Photoshop and Wordpress, which is arguably better than an art degree.
 He can also juggle.
 Truly the complete package.
 Now Alex is working at LOSS Community Services, where he does the marketing, graphic design and runs the website, which is how he’s going to get away with this bio.
 He will likely be told to “workshop” his bio once one of his coworkers stumbles upon it in the future.